 4) Make it about them, not you

 It’s vital not to jump right into talking about a company’s products and services after establishing a connection in an email introduction.
 The email should be written entirely with the recipient’s needs in mind.
 It should explain why you value their work, what solutions you can offer, and what the recipient may require.
-Rather than talking about who you are as a company, why you are unique, or why you need the recipient to respond.
-You should learn about the recipient and tailor your message to their interests.
+Avoid talking about who you are as a company, why you are unique, or why you need the recipient to respond.
+Instead, you should learn about the recipient and tailor your message to their interests.

 5) Provide value